 Also, while you can become and be a minimalist without being debt-free, the two lifestyles often go hand-in-hand.
-Through the process of shedding possessions and from the desire to avoid excess, many minimalists become and stay debt-free.
+Through the process of shedding possessions and from the desire to avoid excess, many minimalists become and stay debt-free by setting realistic goals.

-Additionally, because minimalism is a lifestyle that’s countercultural, those who embrace it are not plagued by “keeping up with the Joneses” (unless, of course, the Joneses are minimalists too).
+Additionally, because minimalism is a lifestyle that’s countercultural, those who embrace it are not plagued by having to get out of the debt cycle.

 Many people incorrectly assume minimalism means having an aversion to buying anything.
 While this indeed could be one approach, minimalism is less about avoiding spending and more about spending intentionally.

 Living with less will force you to think twice about what you buy.
 You learn to distinguish your needs from your wants.
 And if you’re maintaining a debt-free lifestyle, naturally, you’ll approach your spending accordingly.

 Not only is minimalism about having less, but it’s also about doing less—or at least doing less of the things that don’t matter.
 This lifestyle can mean dropping costly commitments and activities that only add busyness to your life and no value.